 Once they’re comfortable around one another, they’ll start smelling flanks.
-A raised tail and exposed nether region is the ultimate in intimate cat greetings.
+A raised tail and exposed nether region are the ultimate in intimate cat greetings.
 It’s the feline equivalent of a long hug among old friends.
-Consider a cat butt in your face a big hug from your kitty.
+Consider a cat butt in your face as a big hug from your kitty.

 2. To Show She’s Harmless

 Cats will communicate with one another mainly through smell.
 Your cat may be trying to do the same with you.
 If your cat puts her butt in your face, she may be trying to tell you inside information about her health, gender, and age.
-Cats have sensitive glands all over their bodies, and the glands located under her tail can tell another cat (or you) about her health statistics.
+Cats have sensitive glands all over their bodies, and the glands located under their tails can tell another cat (or you) about their health statistics.

 Your cat may be sticking her butt in your face as a sign of love and affection.
 This behavior is deeply rooted and comes from mother cats cleaning their kittens everywhere, including under their tails.